How graduates can demonstrate Barclays’ five core values

 Display Barclays’ values at interview and during the assessment day

-At least one competency question – such as ‘tell me about a time when you contributed to the success of a team’ or ‘how have you developed relationships within a team?’ – will come up during your telephone or face-to-face interview.
+At least one competency question – such as ‘tell me about a time when you contributed to the success of a team’ or ‘how have you developed relationships within a team?’ – will come up during your interview.

 Although the competency questions may not explicitly mention any of Barclays’ five values, they will all circle back in some way to teamwork, relationship-building and interpersonal skills – competencies we identified earlier as aspects of respect.